rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

         └── lib.go
 ```

 We have main and lib packages.
-Individual files looks like this:
+Individual files look like this:

 `main.go`